namratapagariya/SubTracker/README.md

-Here's your complete README — copy and paste the whole thing: markdown# SubTracker — AI-Powered Subscription Intelligence
+markdown# SubTracker — AI-Powered Subscription Intelligence

 > Never get surprise-charged again.
 SubTracker scans your Gmail, detects active trials and subscriptions using Gemini AI, and alerts you before you get billed.